arvinshen/100DaysOfSwift/README.md

 Focused Topics: Extensions, NotificationCenter class, UITextView, and building a bridge between JavaScript and Swift functionalities.

+### P20: Fireworks Night
+Game where players will need to select and detonate groups of fireworks of the same color, which means tapping and swiping around the screen.

+Focused Topics: follow(), UIBezierPath, for case let, Color blending, Shake gesture

 ## Consolidation Projects:
 Challenge/Milestone projects that cover multiple projects and the topics learned.